MyhreS/ML-Pneumonia/README.md

 ## Group
 The group consists of:
 Simon Myhre,
-Jubna Fathima
+Fathima Jubina Pathari,
-and Mohaiminul Islam
+and Md Mohaiminul Islam Emon

 ## Contents
 The repository contains the code for the visualisation of the dataset, the code for augmenting the dataset